AIS-Bonn/opt_control/README.md

 run `opt_control_example` in MATLAB.
 The variable `index_example` selects the example.

-example 1 generates a predefined trajectory with two consecutive waypoints for a single axis. example 2 generates a predefined trajectory with two consecutive waypoints for a single axis with changing bounds and infeasible start state for the second waypoint. example 3 generates a predefined trajectory with two consecutive waypoints for two axes. example 4 generates a random trajectory with up to 5 consecutive waypoints for up to 5 axes.
+example 1 generates a predefined trajectory with two consecutive waypoints for a single axis.
+example 2 generates a predefined trajectory with two consecutive waypoints for a single axis with changing bounds and infeasible start state for the second waypoint.
+example 3 generates a predefined trajectory with two consecutive waypoints for two axes.
+example 4 generates a random trajectory with up to five consecutive waypoints for up to five axes.

 # Meaning of variables and size of matrices